 What follows is a list of links to libraries or SDKs that implement the JB64 file format, broken down by programming language and license listed if it is known:

 Know of an implementation not in this list?
 Contact email@example.com.

 A set of official JB64 icons have been made and are designed to be used as-is or integrated into your application's icon as an overlay.
 These icons are under the licensed under the Creative Commons Zero license.

 The ZIP file contains a set of Photoshop PSD files, transparent PNGs of various sizes, and a Windows .ico file (with some slightly incorrect color tinting).
 The official colors of JB64 are:

 - #84bd57 (greenish-blue interior)

 - #ffffff (white 'JB64' text - if any)

 If the text is to appear in an icon, it should be legible.
 The text is fairly blurry in the 32x32 icon.
 The 16x16 icon is just the solid color with the border.

 Please note that the above aren't rules on usage.
-Since the images are public domain, you can do whatever you want with them.
-However, ideally a user should be able to see the icon on any device in any context and immediately recognize it as a JB64 file or data source.
+Since the images are CC0, you can do whatever you want with them.
+However, ideally a user should be able to see the icon on any device in any context and immediately recognize it as a JB64 file or data source for their sake.